sroy9/mawps/README.md

-# MAWPS : A Math Word Problem Repository Source Code
+# MAWPS : A Math Word Problem Repository

 This is the source code for setting up the MAWPS repository described in

   MAWPS: A Math Word Problem Repository.
   Rik Koncel-Kedziorski**, Subhro Roy**, Aida Amini, Nate Kushman and Hannaneh Hajishirzi.
   NAACL 2016 (Short).

 The system is live at http://lang.ee.washington.edu/MAWPS/.